A Little HISTORY OF AEROBATICS

 Do you know who was the first person to ever fly the loop the loop?
 The first to have the courage to try?

-It is one thing to do it now - when we understand the aerodynamics of the manover.
-When many have done it before us - when we know our aircraft is suitably rated and reinforced and the wings shouldn't really fall off… and when we have the safety of a competent instructor in the cockpit with us.
+It is one thing to do it now - when we understand the aerodynamics of the manover, when many have done it before us - when we know the relevant aircraft is suitably rated and reinforced so that the wings won’t disintegrate and fall off … and when we have the safety of a competent instructor in the cockpit with us.

-It is another thing entirely to do it in an underpowered, fragile aircraft over a Century ago.
-Back then, even a banked turn was considered dangerous stunt flying - and the aerodynamics of entering and, perhaps more importantly, exiting a spin, were not understood.
+It is another thing entirely to do it in an underpowered, fragile aircraft over a century ago.
+Back then, even a steeply banked turn was considered dangerous stunt flying - and the aerodynamics of entering and, perhaps more importantly, exiting a spin, were not at all understood.

-The man who is given credit for this Frenchman, Adolph Pégoud.
+The man who is given credit for being the first to fly the loop was Frenchman, Adolph Pégoud.
 Pégoud executed this stunt in his reinforced Bleriot aircraft in 1913 - only 10 years after the Wright Brother’s made their first flight.

 At the time, Pégoud, was working as a test pilot for Blériot Aéronautique, a French aircraft manufacturing company.
 Pégoud made the first parachute jump from an airplane (a sacrificial Blériot).
 Observing the unexpected loop like trajectory of the aircraft following his exit, he became convinced he could fly and control a loop inflight.
 Nothing like having supreme confidence in one’s own abilities.
 Pégoud was the first to lay claim to the title of "ace" (four confirmed aerial victories).